Sarvesh-R-Ratil/MySQL/Basic concept of MYSQL.md

 TRUNCATE() removes the decimal part of a number without rounding.
 ROUND() rounds a number to a specified number of decimal places based on a specified rounding rule.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+ROW_NUMBER() is a window function in SQL that assigns a unique sequential integer to each row in the result set based on the specified ordering.
+It's often used in conjunction with other window functions to perform ranking, pagination, or to generate unique identifiers for rows.

+OVER(): This keyword is used to define the window or set of rows that the window function operates on.

+PARTITION BY: This clause divides the result set into partitions or groups based on the specified column(s).
+The window function is then applied separately within each partition.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------